-You will need to move your long-term medications to both a 90-day supply and to either a participating retail pharmacy or Express Scripts Home Delivery Pharmacy.
-If, after your second 30-day supply courtesy fill of your long-term medication, you do not make the switch you will pay a higher cost for your prescription medication and will not receive credit toward your Deductible or Out-of-Pocket Maximum.
+Please arrange for your long-term medications to be filled with a 90-day supply through either a participating retail pharmacy or Express Scripts Home Delivery Pharmacy.
+If, after your second 30-day supply courtesy fill of your long-term medication, you do not make such arrangements, you will pay a higher cost for your prescription medication and will not receive credit toward your Deductible or Out-of-Pocket Maximum.